dmbrownlee/demo/networkplus/labfiles/lab00-2/README.md

-# Finding information about your Ethernet interface in Linux (with an unrelated introduction to Vagrant)
+# Introduction to Vagrant and using VirtualBox VMs within GNS3
-In this lab, we will take a look a how to find information about your Ethernet interface in Linux.
-Rather than do this in GNS3 with Linux Docker containers as in previous labs, we will take this opportunity to spin up full Linux installations in VirtualBox and learn to integrate these into our GNS3 network models.
-Along the way, we will learn about Packer and Vagrant, two free, cross-platform tools from Hashicorp that help us quickly spin up virtual machines and discard them when we are done with them.
+In this lab, we will get a quick introduction to a small sampling of IT automation tools which demonstrate the Infrastructure as Code paradigm.
+We will spin up Linux and Windows virtual machines in VirtualBox using Vagrant, a free, cross-platform tool from Hashicorp that helps us quickly spin up virtual machines and discard them when we are done with them using nothing more than text configuration files.
+Since Vagrant could be further automated in scripts and these scripts and the related configuration files could be checked into source control (in our case, git, a Distributed Version Control System), we will have the tools necessary to create controlled, tested, snapshots of our network models should we want to.
+However, for the labs in this course, we will just be using these tools to simplify creating and destroying the virtual machines and will be integrating these into our GNS3 network models manually.

 ## Setup
 First, let's get a quick introduction to some of the tools we have available.